JonPatrick99/Project1BloodSugar/README.md

 # Project1BloodSugar
 # Jon Caldwell
-# Used Cplusplus.com, geeksforgeeks.org and stackoverflow.com
+# Got some help from Cplusplus.com, geeksforgeeks.org and stackoverflow.com